Revealing species, their interactions, and dynamics

 Estimated to cost $180 million, BIOSCAN will revolutionize our understanding of biodiversity and our capacity to manage it.

-BIOSCAN involves more than a 1000 researchers from over 30 countries.
+BIOSCAN involves more than a 1000 researchers from 40 countries.

 Our planet is an island of life in the cosmos.
 DNA barcoding has been aiding species discovery for 15 years, but millions of species await analysis.